Nkalyankumar/Automating-Whatsapp-DataCollection/README.md

 ## Demo
-Click on the below Link for navigatation to the DEMO
+Click on the below Link for navigatation to the DEMO\n

 https://youtu.be/jBaJPBwlGbQ?si=3YiY0s0xIfjVNQVx